exercism/julia/exercises/concept/ordering-ordeal/.docs/hints.md

 ## 2. Sort customer

 - A new array with the customers ordered should be returned (i.e. do not sort in-place)
-- An sort permutation (i.e. index array) can be used like indices.
+- A sort permutation (i.e. index array) can be used like indices.

 ## 3. Production Schedule